Skip to content

 Quantum Gravity

-A consistent account of gravitation at quantum scales, approached through the programme's readout/completion discipline: which parts of the problem are readout artifacts, which are certified closure obstructions, and what a statused Tier-1 emission would require.
+A consistent account of gravitation at quantum scales, approached through the programme's source-readout mathematics: which parts of the problem are readout artifacts, which reflect genuine nonclosure of the observable level, and what any proposed account must retain and justify.

 Open problemQuantum Foundations